-Skin Cancer and Melanoma
+Understanding Skin Cancer

-At Cancer Care Centers of Brevard you will have a team of skin cancer specialists working together to determine the best treatment options after learning more about your specific type of skin cancer and your lifestyle.
-And remember to protect yourself while you’re outside.
+At Cancer Care Centers of Brevard, you will have a team of skin cancer specialists working together to determine the best treatment options after learning more about your specific type of skin cancer and your lifestyle.
+In the meantime, remember to protect yourself while you’re outside by wearing sunscreen, a hat, sunglasses, and even long sleeves.
 It goes a long way to reduce your risk of developing additional new skin cancers in the future.

 Most skin cancers are found either by patients or during annual skin check exams by doctors.
 If there are concerns about a suspicious spot, a skin sample is tested.
 Sometimes, the entire area is removed and sent to be examined by a pathologist to determine if it’s cancer or not.
 If cancer is confirmed, the doctor may remove more tissue around the area to ensure the complete removal of cancer cells.
 Further treatment from medical or radiation oncologists will be discussed if necessary.

 There are two primary categories of skin cancer — melanoma and nonmelanoma skin cancers.
 Melanoma is the least common type of skin cancer but tends to spread quickly.
 Knowing what type of skin cancer you have is important because it will affect your treatment options and the timing of the treatments.

 Skin Cancer Staging

 The oncologist will review the information about the size of the skin cancer that was removed as well as the type and how deep it had grown into the top layer of skin.
 They may need some additional information, such as a lymph node biopsy or images, to see if it’s spread to other areas of the body.
 Based on this information, the oncologist will determine the extent (stage) of the disease to plan the best treatment for you.
 Staging is a process to learn the tumor size, how deep it has grown under the top layer of skin, and whether it has spread.